Khovanov-Lipshitz-Sarkar homotopy type for links in thickened surfaces

-The first case will be called Case (C) in \S\ref{subsect:case_C}.
+We discuss the following case, which will be introduced in \S\ref{mod}.
 We choose the right pair or the left one for the ladybug Kauffman state (see \cite{KauffmanNikonovOgasa, LSk}).
 We determine a degree 1 homology class $\lambda$ of $T^2$.
-After that, we define a cubic moduli for any dposet of $K$, and construct {\it Khovanov-Lipshitz-Sarkar stable homotopy type} for the homotopical Khovanov chain complex (\cite{MN}) of $K$.
+After that, we define a cubic moduli for any dposet of $K$, and construct {\it Khovanov-Lipshitz-Sarkar stable homotopy type} for the homotopical Khovanov chain complex (\cite{KauffmanNikonovOgasa, MN}) of $K$.
 We define {\it Khovanov-Lipshitz-Sarkar stable homotopy type} for $\mathcal K$ to be that for $K$.

 Make the set of all Khovanov-Lipshitz-Sarkar stable homotopy types for all $\lambda$ and for a fixed choice of the right and the left.
 It is a link type invariant.
-There are infinitely many $\lambda$ but there are finite numbers of stable homotopy types. \\

-Recall in \cite{KauffmanNikonovOgasa} that in the higher genus case, we give only one stable homotopy type for any link diagram after we choose the right pair or the left one, and therefore for any link type. \\
+There are infinitely many $\lambda$ but there are finite numbers of stable homotopy types.
+Recall in \cite{KauffmanNikonovOgasa} that in the higher genus case, we give only one stable homotopy type for any link diagram after we choose the right pair or the left one, and therefore, for any link type.

-The second case will be called Case (D) in \S\ref{subsect:case_D}.
-We construct a different set of stable homotopy types for $K$.
-We choose the right pair or the left one for the ladybug Kauffman state.
-After that, we made a way to give a set of moduli spaces for all dposets.
-We do not fix a degree 1 homology class.
-It is important that a moduli is not cubic.
-This is a surprisingly new feature.
-We choose a moduli for a dposet and construct a CW complex.
-We construct no less than one CW complex for a link diagram.
-The set of such all Khovanov-Lipshitz-Sarkar stable homotopy types gives a link type invariant. \\

-We prove that the set of our Khovanov-Lipshitz-Sarkar stable homotopy types is stronger than the homotopical Khovanov homology of $\mathcal K$ in both cases.
+We prove that the set of our Khovanov-Lipshitz-Sarkar stable homotopy types is stronger than the homotopical Khovanov homology of $\mathcal K$.